Updated March 2022

-This statement is made pursuant to section 54(1) of the U.K. Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for MPH Merchant.
+This statement is made pursuant to section 54(1) of the U.K. Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for the Kellaway Group.
 This Act requires us to publish a statement each year describing the steps taken to ensure modern forms of slavery and human trafficking are not taking place in the company’s business operations and supply chains.
-This statement covers the activities of MPH Merchant, which procure goods and services from and form part of their supply chain.
+This statement covers the activities of all our Group companies, which procure goods and services from and form part of Group supply chain.

-MPH Merchant distributes building materials to small through to large contractors in the wider construction sector as well as local tradespeople and the public.
-MPH has five main trading entities trading from over 28 locations.
+Kellaway Group distributes building materials to small through to large contractors in the wider construction sector as well as local tradespeople and the public.
+Kellaway Group has five main trading entities trading from over 28 locations.
 Many of our purchases are routed through NBG, which is a major buying group for independent builder’s merchants with 84 members, 300 depots across the UK and a turnover of £750m.

 The way that we conduct business reflects our commitment to the highest ethical standards.
+Our employment code of practice sets out our commitment to workers’ rights, abolition of child labour, elimination of all forms of forced or compulsory labour, the elimination of discrimination in respect of employment and occupation, respect of freedom of association and the effective recognition of the right to collective bargaining.
 Our code of business conduct supports a wide range of topics related to the protection of human rights, including harassment and discrimination, workplace violence, protecting employee privacy, anti-money laundering and anti-bribery.

-MPH has other formal policies intended to promote ethical and legally compliant business conduct.
-Policies contributing to our commitment to prevent violations of human rights such as modern forms of slavery in our business include:
+Kellaway has other formal policies intended to promote ethical and legally compliant business conduct.
+Policies contributing to our commitment to preventing violations of human rights such as modern forms of slavery in our business include:

 - Dignity at Work Policy

 - Data Protection Policy